rayferns/VehicleDetailsMatch/TestProject/src/documentation/readme.txt

 Both Part 1 and 2 are developed in Eclipse IDE for Java Developers Version: Oxygen.3 Release (4.7.3)

-Screenshots of the test are included in the screenshot folder.
+Screenshots of the test are not included, since the project didnt run successfully.